-I see white-collar workers in the business district and when I meet with my clients; I see blue-collar workers when I’m stuck behind construction trucks; and I see folks out of the workforce when I hang out at the park with Mark.
-I see toddlers and pre-schoolers at Mark’s daycare and I see babies in their strollers being pushed around the neighborhood by tired-looking mothers.
+I see white-collar workers in the business district and when I meet with my clients; I see blue-collar workers when I’m stuck behind construction trucks, and I see folks out of the workforce when I hang out at the park with Mark.
+I see toddlers and pre-schoolers at Mark’s daycare and I see babies in their strollers being pushed around the neighbourhood by tired-looking mothers.
 I see seniors walking their pets or soaking up the sun on their balcony because there is an assisted living retirement community a block from where we live.

 But there is one demographic I rarely interact with: the 12-to-18 age group, aka teenagers.

 I have no clue where teens are in Ottawa.
-Working in fast foods, maybe?
+Working in fast food restaurants, maybe?
 Yes, I’m pretty sure the girl who handed out Mark’s Happy Meal the other day wasn’t old enough to drink anything but apple juice.
 Are they at school the rest of the time?
-Presumably, but I don’t know where schools are in suburbia, and teens don’t seem to take public transit—OCTranspo buses are full of seniors, mothers with strollers and university students.
+Presumably, I don’t know where schools are in suburbia, and teens don’t seem to take public transit—OCTranspo buses are full of seniors, mothers with strollers and university students.
 Do they hang out at the mall?
 Maybe.
 But the crowd in stores like Forever 21 and Victoria Secret seems closer to twenty-something young adults.

 Technically, I was a teen myself when I first came in 2002—I was a few weeks short of 19 years old.
 But confident after backpacking through Central and South America, and somewhat naive too, I no longer felt I was this angsty rebellious girl who listened to Nirvana on her Walkman and locked herself in the bathroom to dye her hair red with henna paste (hint: don’t try this at home—it stains skin, clothes and bathroom fixtures).
 I felt like an adult, even though it would take me years to get rid of my baby fat and the stereotypical assumptions only those with little experience of life and the world can defend vehemently.